Paul Fentener van Vlissingen: Philanthropy and conservation

+Van Vlissingen was also a great supporter of Scottish Gaelic and in 2006 donated £250,000 to Sabhal Mòr Ostaig, a Gaelic college on Skye.

+Death and legacy

 In April 2006, van Vlissingen announced that he had terminal pancreatic cancer and that he would not be having chemotherapy.
 He said: "In the Western world we mistakenly try to keep death at bay.
 I look to Native Americans instead.
 When they see their death approaching, they visit good friends and family to share happy memories and look back at the good things."

 In an interview with the Dutch newspaper De Telegraaf published in April 2006, he said: "Our planet is in a much sorrier state than it was when I was a child.
 The destruction cannot go on at this pace.
 My generation should be ashamed of the condition in which we are passing on our planet to future generations."

-In August 2006, the cancer got worse, and this led to his death on the night of 20–21 August 2006.
-The information of his death was released to the public on 22 August.
-Many broadcasters stated (wrongly) that Fentener van Vlissingen was the middle of the three Van Vlissingen brothers.
-In fact, Paul was the youngest.
+In August 2006, the cancer got worse and led to his death on the night of 20–21 August 2006.
+The news of his death was released to the public on 22 August.

-Unorthodox to the last

-In February 2006 it emerged that in his will Fentener van Vlissingen left a significant portion of his estate to his partner, the former Guardian art critic Caroline Tisdall, as well as several million to his lover Suzanne Wolff.
+In February 2006 it emerged that in his will Fentener van Vlissingen left a significant portion of his estate to his partner, the former Guardian art critic Caroline Tisdall, as well as several million to his lover, the Dutch businesswoman Suzanne Wolff.
 The Scotsman reported that Tisdall had been prepared to tolerate the billionaire's relationship with Wolff in his latter years.
-He left the bulk of his fortune and the Letterewe Estate in north-west Scotland to his two daughters, Alicia and Tet and to their children.
+He left the bulk of his fortune and the Letterewe Estate in north-west Scotland to his two daughters, Alicia and Tet, and to their children.

+Frits III, his eldest brother, died in March 2006.
+John, the middle brother, is the last of the three brothers alive.